Jcaban3/Jcaban3.github.io/_posts/2021-05-06-Blackboard-UX-Revamp.md

 4.5.
 Make the course selection one screen and the grades the next screen
 5. Encourage students to perform better in school (by using nudges)

+Process: First off, I changed the background color of the next screen to white.
+I wanted to make this screen look more similar to the one before in order to avoid confusion.
+It also creates more contrast and makes everything i'm about to add much easier to see